List of El Chavo del Ocho characters: Don Ramón

 Don Ramón is an unemployed widower with an extremely lanky, nearly emaciated build.
 Sometime before the series started he was married to his wife and lived in the neighborhood together.
 As a result of the marriage they had their daughter, Chilindrina.
 But unfortunately, his wife died giving birth so Don Ramón was forced to raise his daughter alone the best he could.
+He lives in the apartment #72 with his daughter, Chilindrina.
 He has black wiry hair and a moustache and is usually seen wearing a sun hat, a T-shirt, and jeans.
 His greatest aspiration seems to be living an uncomplicated life, but in the vecindad, this seems impossible.
 He is constantly hounded for the rent which he has neglected to pay for fourteen months (a figure that seems to be static since Señor Barriga forgives several months of his rent in several episodes) – however, in some episode, he did pay at least one month of rent while on the verge of eviction from Señor Barriga.
 His daughter (Chilindrina) is a perennial headache and his neighbor Doña Florinda's response to any imposition on her lifestyle is a loud slap on his face, which causes him to spin in a circle.
-He eventually became something of a scapegoat for Florinda's wrath, with her ending up slapping him when he wasn't even present when something went wrong.
+He eventually became something of a scapegoat for Doña Florinda's wrath, with her ending up slapping him in the face when he wasn't even present when something went wrong.
 Although rather high-strung and quick-tempered, Don Ramón manages to keep a fairly upbeat attitude and to (just barely) make a living doing odd jobs.
 He's also a fan of all sports and is somewhat knowledgeable in them (having demonstrated boxing, bowling, American football, baseball and even bullfighting – with a dummy bull – to the kids), but due to the kids' own shortcomings, he always comes up short.
-Chavo often mispronounces his name as Ron Damón, that is a common way of spelling by children, though it seems that Don Ramón tolerates the mispronunciation as long as Chavo and other children don't give out several insults.
+Chavo mispronounces his name as Ron Damón, that is a common way of spelling by children, though it seems that Don Ramón tolerates the mispronunciation as long as Chavo and other children don't give out several insults.
 One quote popularized by himself is "There is no bad work, the downside is having to work".
-He hails from Chihuahua and is a fan of Club Necaxa, which in the day was generally known as a perennial mid-table also-ran, per Don Ramón's quote "Yo le voy al Necaxa", meaning that he neither wished for glory nor suffering.
+He hails from Chihuahua and is a big fan of Necaxa, which in the day was generally known as a perennial mid-table also-ran, per Don Ramón's quote "Yo le voy al Necaxa", meaning that he neither wished for glory nor suffering.
 His personality of being a good-hearted and (not always) noble man, as well as acting as a surrogate father to El Chavo made Don Ramón one of the most cherished characters in the history of the show.